 The movie industry has changed drastically over the past decade or so.
 The most successful movies tend to be big, spectacular movies, usually based on something that was done before.
-No genre has benefitted from this change more than the super hero/comic book movie franchises.
-There have always been super hero movies, but this current run began with 2000’s X-Men.
-Since then, we’ve seen more, bigger, and more successful super hero movies each year.
+No genre has benefitted from this change more than the superhero/comic book movies.
+There have always been superhero movies, but this current run began with 2000’s X-Men.
+Since then, we’ve seen more, bigger, and more successful superhero movies each year.

 After the failed attempt to bring Deadpool to the silver screen in 2009’s X-Men Origins: Wolverine, teams were assembled to start working on a full Deadpool feature film.
 In 2011 Tim Miller was hired to direct the film, and some test footage was shot, but the project ended up stalling.

 Cut to July 2014 and the test footage was finally leaked and the internet went crazy!
 The studio could no longer ignore the demand for the Merc with a Mouth.
 In September of that year, 20th Century Fox announced that the Deadpool movie was finally coming to the big screen.